LibertyDSNP/spec/pages/DSNP/Messages/Overview.md

 #### Inbox
 a direct message

-| dsnpRoute description
-|---
-| ID of the intended recipient

 | dsnpData field | description | type |
 | ------------- |------------- | ---- |
 | toAddress | ID of the recipient | bytes20